 The new product must be the same formulation with the same ingredients as the reference product, be in the same containers and be manufactured by a manufacturer of the reference product.
 The use pattern, label claims and use instructions for the new product must be the same as those of the reference product.
 The legislated definition of 'the same' can be found in the Legislation section of this page.

-Applications to register a product that is the same as a reference product are processed via a fixed fee, non-technical application (item 8).
-Applications for repacks of your own product where no protected data is associated with the reference product will be eligible for fast track.
+Applications to register a product that is the same as a reference product are processed via a fixed fee, non-technical application (Item 8).

 Note: Once the repack product is registered there is no ongoing relationship between the new product and the reference product.

 The Agricultural and Veterinary Chemicals (Administration) Act 1992 establishes the APVMA as an independent statutory authority of the Commonwealth, responsible for the regulation and control of agvet chemicals in Australia up to the point of retail sale.
 This Act contains all of the internal details of the establishment of and the functions and powers of the APVMA.
 It also contains provisions controlling the import and export of chemicals.